-“At the very beginning, when your child is given a diagnosis and offered a treatment plan,” says Dr. Stein, “parents should know at what point they can expect things to get better.
-What was the problem that your child started out with?
-Will they see changes in four weeks, or ten weeks?
+“At the very beginning, when your child is given a diagnosis and offered a treatment plan, parents should know at what point they can expect things to get better,” says Dr. Stein.
+“What was the problem that your child started out with?
+Will they see changes in four weeks or ten weeks?
 Be concerned when therapists say they can’t predict a timeline.”

-Here are some tips for keeping the therapy moving along successfully—and helping your child become a healthy, happy kid.
+Here are some tips for keeping therapy moving along successfully—and helping your child become a healthy, happy kid.

-- Communicate.
 The key to a successful therapy experience, says McKinley, is good communication between the therapist and the parents.
 Not seeing results as fast as you expected?
 Let the therapist know.

 “Pick up the phone and say, ‘I’m just not seeing improvement at home,’” McKinley advises.
 “The therapist might help you sort through just what progress looks like—there may have been some changes that you haven’t noticed.
 That’s why it’s important to keep the lines of communication open.”

-- Do the homework.
 Not all the treatment happens during the 50 minutes of your child’s appointment.
 There may be times when your child has therapy “homework” assignments as well, which might involve practicing new behaviors, doing mindfulness exercises, or even writing in a journal.

 “Every case is different,” says McKinley.
 “However, it is helpful when you support your son or daughter in incorporating at home what they’ve learned in the office.”

-- Talk to your child about treatment.
-A big part of successful therapy is your child’s good working relationship with their provider.
-It is important that your child feel comfortable in their session (as that is their safe place).
+A big part of successful therapy is your child’s good working relationship with their therapist.
+It is important that your child feels comfortable in their session—it is their safe place.
 Ask your child:

 At the very beginning of treatment, your child’s therapist talked to you about when you can expect to see significant improvement in the symptoms that brought you there in the first place.
 So, check your calendar.

 “If you’ve exceeded that time frame, it might be wise to seek a second opinion,” advises Dr. Stein.
-“This might not be the right fit and you’ll want to find a different therapist.
+“This might not be the right fit, and you’ll want to find a different therapist.
 But don’t give up on therapy.”

 And when you consult with potential new therapists, be open about your past experience.
 Explain what you and your child liked—and didn’t like—about the previous therapist.
 Share with the new therapist the changes you hope to see in your child.
 As always, clear communication is key.